anyongjin/mysql_ibd/README.md

 ## With K8s

-Checkout `k8s-sample.yaml` and changes values according to your needs (you will also need an active instance of the new database + Datadir access) and apply that in your cluster and exec into the newly created pod
+Checkout `k8s-sample.yaml` and changes value according to your needs (you will also need an active instance of the new database + Datadir access) and apply that in your cluster and exec into the newly created pod

 Other steps are like previous section